 “You’d seriously thought of killing Thomas and committing suicide?”

 “If I can’t be with you, I’d rather die.”

 He drained the glass with a single gulp and placed it on the stool.
 “Don’t say that.
-Coral needs you.”
+Thomas needs you.”

 “And I need you.”
 She poured him another shot.
 “We both need you.”